-Rho GTPases play a pivotal role in the regulation of cytoskeletal dynamics associated with diverse cellular processes such as membrane trafficking, cell migration and invasion.
-Rho signaling is regulated positively by GEF proteins on the one hand and negatively by GAP proteins on the other.
-The GAP protein Deleted in Liver Cancer 1 (DLC1) has emerged as an important tumor suppressor, whose downregulation in various types of cancer may be as common as that of p53.
-Our work has shown that DLC1 loss facilitates the aberrant migration of breast cancer cells, whereas DLC3 expression is crucial for the establishment and maintenance of cell polarity and cell-cell adhesions.
+The Rho GTPase activating (GAP) protein Deleted in Liver Cancer 1 (DLC1) has emerged as an important tumor suppressor, whose downregulation in various types of cancer may be as common as that of p53.
+Our work has shown that DLC1 loss facilitates the aberrant migration of breast cancer cells, whereas expression of the family member DLC3 is crucial for the establishment and maintenance of cell polarity and cell-cell adhesions.
+While Rho signaling is regulated negatively by GAP proteins on the one hand, it is regulated positively by GEF proteins on the other.
 We are especially interested in unraveling how specific GEF-GAP networks regulate spatiotemporal Rho signaling and how dysregulation contributes to the metastatic behavior of cancer cells.
+As partner within the H2020 SECRET Innovative Training Network, we aim to identify drug vulnerabilities of cancer cells with DLC downregulation.

-The ErbB family of receptor tyrosine kinases plays a well-established role in cancer development and progression.
+The ErbB family of receptor tyrosine kinases (RTKs) plays a well-established role in cancer development and progression.
 ErbB2/HER2, for example, is amplified and/or overexpressed in approximately 25% of breast cancer patients, correlating with poor clinical prognosis, whereas EGFR/ErbB1 expression is elevated in 70% of triple-negative breast cancers.
-Despite being prime targets for pharmacological intervention in the clinic, cancer cells are often non-responsive or become resistant to treatment.
-We aim to increase the understanding of how ErbB receptor signaling is regulated by cell-autonomous mechanisms and interactions with the tumor microenvironment.
-In collaboration with the lab of Prof. Roland Kontermann we are developing bispecific antibodies that target defined combinations of receptor tyrosine kinases as a strategy for the improved treatment of solid cancers.
+Although these receptors are prime targets for pharmacological intervention in the clinic, cancer cells are often non-responsive or become resistant to treatment.
+In collaboration with the lab of Prof. Roland Kontermann we are developing novel RTK-based targeted approaches for personalized treatment of solid cancers.

-We further work in close collaboration with Prof. Matthias Schwab (Margarete Fischer Bosch Institute of Clinical Pharmacology, Stuttgart), Prof. Christine Sers (Charité, Berlin), Prof. Tilman Brummer and Dr. Dr. Melanie Boerries (University of Freiburg), Prof. Hauke Busch (University of Luebeck), and Prof. Boris Macek (Proteome Center Tübingen).
+We work in close collaboration with Prof. Matthias Schwab (Margarete Fischer Bosch Institute of Clinical Pharmacology, Stuttgart), Prof. Walter Aulitzky (Robert Bosch Hospital, Stuttgart), Prof. Christine Sers (Charité, Berlin), Prof. Tilman Brummer and Prof. Melanie Boerries (University of Freiburg), Prof. Hauke Busch (University of Luebeck), and Prof. Boris Macek (Proteome Center Tübingen).

 Click here for a full publication list.